ualibweb/rpi_cluster/README.md

 ## Test all Compute Nodes and CPUs

 We put together a basic example using RDKit (a python cheminformatics library) and MPI for Python.
 See the `/example` folder in this repository for the code.
 The `TAN_MPI.py` script computes the tanimoto chemical similarity values between about 80,000 pairs of molecules.
 The script is adapted from our chemical space network tutorial: https://github.com/vfscalfani/CSN_tutorial.
 The `times_testing.sh` is a bash script that submits Slurm jobs for all combinations of nodes (1-3) and CPUs per node (1-4) to run the `TAN_MPI.py` calculations.
-Here are the results below:
+Here are the results below running the `TAN_MPI.py` script on the Raspberry Pi Cluster with all variations of nodes and available CPUs (4 CPUs per compute node; 3 total compute nodes):

 ![Times for chemical similarity](images/times_TAN_MPI_plot.png)